 The minor in communication and rhetorical studies serves as an excellent complement to almost any major.
 You have the opportunity to enhance your communication skills as well as develop a sophisticated understanding of communication processes in a variety of social and professional contexts.

 - 3.0 GPA (based on completion of 30 credits)

-- Must enter program no later than second semester of sophomore year
+- Must enter the program no later than first semester of junior year

 - Limited to 30 students

 - Applications are accepted at any time, but will adhere to an October 15 deadline for processing and approval in the fall semester (March 1 for spring semester)

 - To enroll, students must complete a petition form available from the department and submit for the department chair for approval.